nikitakumari-08/Web-Dev-Projects/README.md

 # 💻 Web Development Projects — By Nikita Kumari

-This repository contains my personal collection of web development projects built using HTML, CSS, and (soon) JavaScript.
+This repository contains my personal collection of web development projects built using HTML, CSS, and JavaScript.
 Each project reflects my learning progress, design practice, and commitment to becoming a skilled frontend developer.

 > I’m Nikita Kumari, a B.Tech Electronics and Communication Engineering student at UCET Hazaribagh, on a mission to build clean, responsive, and accessible websites.
 > 🔗 GitHub: [nikita-kumari08](https://github.com/nikita-kumari08)